metapolator/metapolator/concepts.md

 it.
 If the problem is a show-stopper we could move the hobby curve data to the glyphs lib at `com.metapolaor.skeleton` or so.)*

+SE: perhaps "median" is better than "middle line".
+See https://github.com/metapolator/metapolator/issues/110 With this we can load any font, but need to tag pairs inside metapolator.
+We should decide where the 'prepolation' happens: inside or outside Metapolator.

 ### CSS

 #### Sources of values, global and local values